srikamayya/DisasterResponsePipelines/README.md

 <h5>To run the pipelines:</h5>

-Run the ETL pipeline via the command line in the data folder: python python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db Run the ML pipeline via the command line in the models folder.
-The best model and its score are printed: python python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+1.Run the ETL pipeline via the command line in the data folder:
+<br>python python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db

+2.Run the ML pipeline via the command line in the models folder.
+The best model and its score are printed:
+<br>python python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

 <h5>To run the web app:</h5>